-Using the "Expiration" tab on the Indicator Management page a ThreatQ admin has the ability to apply expiration policies to all newly ingested information coming from a specific intelligence source.
+Using the "Expiration" tab on the Indicator Management page, a ThreatQ admin has the ability to apply expiration policies to all ingested information, both new and existing, coming from a specific intelligence source.

 If an indicator is reported by multiple sources that have expiration policies, the date will be set using the greater expiration date.
 For example, if both Feed A (with a 5 day policy) and Feed B (with a 3 day policy) report the same indicator on the same day, that indicator will automatically expire 5 days from now.